-Putting powerful visualization tools into the hands of architects and engineers supports much better decision-making throughout the design process.
-Highquality visualizations available early on can truly influence the direction a design takes.
-However, in order to benefit fully, users must ensure they have a correctly configured workstation to handle the workload.
+Putting powerful visualization tools into the hands of product designers, engineers and manufacturing professionals supports much better decision-making throughout the product development process.
+High-quality visualizations available early on can truly influence the direction a design takes.
+In order to benefit fully, users must ensure they have a correctly configured workstation to handle the workload.
 Not every computer can deliver the required performance for a satisfactory rendering workflow that allows all users to embrace visualization as an integral part of their role in the design process.

-Rather than viewing a building design in Computer Aided Design (CAD) or Building Information Modeling (BIM) software, where the model is typically rendered with simple, shaded faces, design visualization can bring projects to life.
+Rather than viewing a design or engineering model strictly in the default view setting of a Computer Aided Design (CAD) software, where the model is typically rendered with simple, shaded faces, or with an approximation of materials and lighting, the use of photorealism can truly bring projects to life.
 Getting greater visibility into a project early on can help identify errors, encourage the exploration of bold ideas, and promote better communication to all stakeholders - technical and non-technical.
-Importantly, it can lead to better designed buildings, happier clients and set your AEC firm ahead of the competition.
+Importantly, it can lead to better designed products, happier customers and set your product development firm ahead of the competition.